 About Me Now: I teach 5th grade band at Cavett Elementary and assist with 6th grade lessons/band at Scott Middle School.
 My daughter Jessie is in her 2nd year in the CMB and my son is an aspiring chef at The Lodge at Wilderness Ridge.
 When I am teaching or spending time with my kids, I am at home with my dog Jazz.
 When I retire, I would like to volunteer to travel and rescue dogs.

 Favorite memory: All of the beautiful and fun places we were able to travel to, doing what we love to do!
 Bonus: WITH 200+ of our friends!

 Why I serve: This has evolved over the years.
 At the beginning, it was because I simply loved the band and its people.
 As I continued to age, I enjoyed hearing the stories of the older generations and the younger kids that came into the fold.
 Now….this year with Jessie being in CMB, I want to serve as part of my legacy to her and her future generations.

 Favorite show: the Swing show my freshman year.
 We performed it at the Fiesta Bowl, too.

 Favorite memory #1: Standing on the field at attention during band camp and realizing the people around me cared as much about marching band as I did.
 I found my “people.”
 They are still some of my best friends today.
-They “get” me.
 I also met and married my best friend, Bill Maltas (alto sax).
 We have two boys, Ian and Zane.
 Ian plays trombone for the CMB and is one of the 2021 Drum Majors.

 Favorite memory #2: Looking out into the stadium from the tunnel that first game.
 It was my first Husker game ever.
 It was awe-inspiring.